Barycentric rational approximation for learning the index of a dynamical system from limited data: Rational approximation with given relative degree

 A solution can be found, e.g., by computing a minimal right singular vector of the matrix $LQ$, with $L$ being the tall Loewner matrix

 The desired barycentric coefficients are given by a simple (orthogonal) change of basis: $w_k=\sum_{l=0}^{m-|\delta|}Q_{kl}v_l$.

 A pseudo-code summarizing the procedure is provided in Algorithm~\ref{algo:aaa}.
-Differently from the original formulation of AAA \cite{NST18}, we employ the relative error, as opposed to the absolute one, to drive the adaptive selection of the support points and to terminate the sampling loop based on the tolerance $\varepsilon_{\text{AAA}}$.
+Different from the original formulation of AAA \cite{NST18}, we employ the relative error, as opposed to the absolute one, to drive the adaptive selection of the support points and to terminate the sampling loop based on the tolerance $\varepsilon_{\text{AAA}}$.
 Our aim in doing this is to achieve a higher robustness in the approximation of general transfer functions, no matter the underlying system.
 Indeed, relying on the absolute error behooves one to scale the tolerance on a case-by-case basis, as a way to account for the absolute magnitude of the signal.
 Another advantage of using the relative error is more specific to our framework: the relative error is more appropriate when the magnitude of the signal displays large variations, e.g., as a result of a nonzero system degree.

-Note how, at the $m$-th iteration, Algorithm~\ref{algo:aaa} imposes an adjusted degree $\textup{sign}(\delta)\min\{|\delta|,m\}$, which, for small values of $m$, may be less (in magnitude) than the target $\delta$.
-This is out of necessity, since the degree of a rational function cannot be larger than its type.
+\begin{remark} At the $m$-th iteration, Algorithm~\ref{algo:aaa} imposes an adjusted degree equal to $\textup{sign}(\delta)\min\{|\delta|,m\}$, which, for small values of $m$, may be less (in magnitude) than the target $\delta$.
+This is out of necessity, since the degree of a rational function cannot be larger than its type. \end{remark}